MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 For more information about hand off, and how to use hand-off within a bot conversation, see the [Using Transfer to agent node](how-to-handoff.md) topic.

 ## Pre-requisites
-* Product license: You need a [product license for Power Virtual Agents](https://go.microsoft.com/fwlink/?LinkId=2092080&clcid=0x409) and [a product license Omnichannel for Customer service](https://docs.microsoft.com/dynamics365/customer-engagement/omnichannel/try-chat-for-dynamics365).
+* Product license: You need a [product license for Power Virtual Agents](https://go.microsoft.com/fwlink/?LinkId=2092080&clcid=0x409) and [a product license for Omnichannel for Customer service](https://docs.microsoft.com/dynamics365/customer-engagement/omnichannel/try-chat-for-dynamics365).
 * Role: You must be an [Omnichannel for Customer Service Administrator](https://docs.microsoft.com/dynamics365/customer-engagement/omnichannel/administrator/add-users-assign-roles) in Omnichannel for Customer Service.
 * Azure Application ID: You will need an [application registered in Azure](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application) prior to connecting to Omnichannel for Customer Service.